MatInGit/lume-deployment/readme.md

 ```
 Note: this is only partially implemeted thats why `main()` uses `.get()` instead of `.get_many()`

-Since we are focused on continuous data we also usualy have a monitor that calls a callback function when new data is available:
+Since we are focused on continuous data we also usually have a monitor that calls a callback function when new data is available:

 ```python
 my_data_getter.monitor(callback: Callable[[Dict[str, Any]], None])
 ```

 ### Transformation level
-This is where we transform the data into a format that the model can understand; its where we are stricter about the data format.
+This is where we transform the data into a format that the model can understand; it is where we are stricter about the data format.

 Again since the initial focus was on continuous data, the transformer supplies a callback function that is called from the system level monitor function.

 ```python
 my_transformer.handle(data: Dict[str, Any]) -> Dict[str, Any]
 ```
-Now internaly the model tracks the lates input data, on each call to `handle` it updates the internal state and returns the transformed data.
+Now internally the model tracks the late input data, on each call to `handle` it updates the internal state and returns the transformed data.

 Example:
 ```python